 Cold weather can cause many types of problems for trees, the number one issue being frost.
-Luckily, there are a variety of things that you can do to protect your trees and saplings from frost damage this winter.
-Read on to learn the most common methods people use to protect their trees from frost.
+Here’s how to protect your trees from frost.
+There are a variety of things that you can do to protect your trees and saplings from frost damage this winter.
+Read on to discover the most common methods people use to protect their trees.

 Table of Contents